viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 ## Understanding the Intermode base modular resource

-Viam includes [API](/product-overviews/extending-viam/modular-resources/#apis) interfaces for a number of common component types within Viam Server (otherwise known as the RDK - Robot Development Kit).
+Viam includes [APIs](/product-overviews/extending-viam/modular-resources/#apis) for a number of common component types within viam-server.
 The Viam component that exposes the interfaces for controlling a mobile robot's movements is the [base](/components/base) component.

 We'll walk through how we leveraged this API interface using code found in the <a href="https://github.com/viam-labs/tutorial-intermode" target="_blank">tutorial repository</a>.
 If you are interested only in how to configure this modular resource code with your robot, you can skip to [using the intermode base resource](#use-the-intermode-base-modular-resource)

 ### Create a custom model using the Viam RDK base API

-For the Intermode rover, we'll want to conform to the base [API](/product-overviews/extending-viam/modular-resources/#apis) interface, but create a new [model](/product-overviews/extending-viam/modular-resources/models) with its own implementation of each method.
+For the Intermode rover, we'll want to conform to the base [API](/product-overviews/extending-viam/modular-resources/#apis), but create a new [model](/product-overviews/extending-viam/modular-resources/models) with its own implementation of each method.
-Both the **API** interface and **model** are colon-separated triplets where the first element is a namespace.
+Both the **API** and **model** are colon-separated triplets where the first element is a namespace.
 Since we are conforming to an existing Viam API for [base](/components/base), the [API](/product-overviews/extending-viam/modular-resources/#apis) we'll use is:
 **rdk:component:base**